Skip to main content

 Excellence in Grading (Non-Scripted)

-This award will go to a non-scripted TV production the judges consider to be outstanding in terms of its colour grading.
+This award goes to a non-scripted production the judges consider to be outstanding in terms of its colour grading.
 Judges will be looking for a range of factors, from original and eye-catching ‘hero’ grades to more subtle grading work that ensures the consistency/accuracy of a scene.

-The production could be very stylised in terms of the grade or one that is noteworthy for helping to establish tension/moods/enhance period details and so on.
+The production could be very stylised in terms of the grade or one that is noteworthy for helping to establish tension/a certain mood/enhance period details and so on.
 The key factor should be that the grade is both creatively strong and enhances the production in a style that would have been difficult to achieve any other way.

 The award should be submitted on behalf of the production team and can be entered by any member of the production team – the post-production house, production company, manufacturer, broadcaster, and so on – with the agreement of the team.
 At least one of the production team needs to be UK-based.